Luc641/Intelligent-Traffic-Control/Analysis/UserStories.md

 <h1>User Stories</h1>

+## Pedestrian Light User

+<b><i>As a pedestrian light I want to:</i></b>

+* Switch signals from red to green and back to red as default behavior, to help pedestrians safely cross the street.
+* Switching signals can be extended to red to green to green-blinking and back to red.

+## Traffic Light User

 <b><i>As a traffic light I want to:</i></b>

-* Switch signals from red to green and back to red, in order to regulate traffic.
+* Switch signals from red to green and back to red as default behavior, in order to regulate traffic.

-<b><i>As a pedestrian light I want to:</i></b>

-* Switch signals from red to green and back to red, to help pedestrians safely cross the street.
+* Switching Signals can be extended according to specific nation standards (for ex.: German standard: Red->Red/Yellow->Green->Yellow->Red)